MJCherkassky/CherkasskySQLChallenge/README.md

 ![sql.png](sql.png)

+For my queries, please view "Queries.sql" file above, while also taking note of my tables and ERD.

 ####  Analysis

-For queries, please view "Queries.sql" file above, while also taking note of my tables and ERD.

 1. List the following details of each employee: employee number, last name, first name, gender, and salary.